MichaelMalek001/InventoryTracking/README.md

 # Endpoints
 ## "/addProduct"
 ### Description
-Allows the addition of a new product to the inventory
+Allows the addition of a new product to the inventory.
 ### Parameters
 | Field | Type | Description |
 | :---: | :---: | :---: |